apache/tomee/examples/access-timeout-meta/README.md

 Any annotation that takes parameters can benefit from meta-annotations.
 Here we see how `@AccessTimeout` can be far more understandable and manageable through meta-annotations.
 We'll use the [access-timeout](../access-timeout/README.html) example as our use-case.

-The value of the parameters supplied to `@AccessTimeout` have a dramatic affect on how what that annotation actually does.
+The value of the parameters supplied to `@AccessTimeout` have a dramatic affect on what that annotation actually does.
 Moreover, `@AccessTimeout` has one of those designs where `-1` and `0` have signifcantly different meanings.
 One means "wait forever", the other means "never wait".
 Only a lucky few can remember which is which on a daily basis.
 For the rest of us it is a constant source of bugs.